 However, there is a hint of tension in the relationship between Rodgers and Benitez since the Spaniard, whose family still live on Merseyside, expressed his wish to one day return to Liverpool.

 "I don't know Rafael Benitez as a person.
+I know him as a manager.
+He is a fantastic manager there's no question about that.

 "Rafael Benitez will deserve a great welcome when he comes back.
 He won the European Cup during his time here, which is a great achievement."